 Lastly, another reason to use manual white balance is when your scene doesn’t contain any neutral white or grey tones.
 That’s why most photographers prefer using manual white balance and WB cards when shooting studio work.
 Product shoots, studio portraiture, and fashion photography rely heavily on the perfect color accuracy that manual WB can capture.

-This is the perfect time to get your camera’s user manual out since changing the White Balance depends on the manufacturer and camera model.
+This is the perfect time to get your camera’s user manual out, since changing the White Balance depends on the manufacturer and camera model as we explained in our camera settings guide.

 Adjusting white balance in entry-level cameras relies on finding the settings within the camera menu.
 Because Automatic White Balance works so well most of the time, beginners don’t need a dedicated WB button.
 That’s why there are fewer options for setting white balance in camera in entry-level models.